 Friends and families gather together to sing Christmas carols and enjoy Christmas treats.

-Although Colombian buñuelos are enjoyed all year around, these little balls are an iconic food for the holidays.
+Although Colombian buñuelos are enjoyed all year round, these little balls are an iconic food for the holidays.

 You can find buñuelos all around South America.
 Sweet or savory.
 Made with white flour, corn flour, cassava flour, or mashed cassava.